alemley/Python-Code-Samples/README.md

 program passes its output to the next portion.
 The program is written in an object-oriented, C++ clone
 manner, and is the largest Python project I have written to date.
 This project allowed me to familiarize
 with classes, I/O, User-defined functions, arithmatic, and string manipulation.

+###Current Projects:

+I am currently learning more about the .re library for Python, and its use as a text scraping tool
+for web pages.
+I am also researching the Beautiful Soup Python Package, which can scrape HTML pages
+into SQL queries for quick database creation.